jennadilullo8/ideabox-boilerplate/README.md

 - Use a separate data model, such as a class, and a DOM model
 - Create arrays to filter what is displayed
 - Refactor code to show only DRY and SRP code

-* Implement client-side data persistence using `localStorage`
+- Implement `localStorage` for the user

 * Utilize `data-*` attributes